LLNL/Umpire/docs/sphinx/tutorial/dynamic_pool.rst

 .. literalinclude:: ../../../examples/tutorial/tut_dynamic_pool_1.cpp
                     :lines: 36-46

-Most Umpire users will make alloctations that use the GPU via the :class:`umpire::strategy::DynamicPool`, to help mitigate the cost of allocating memory on these devices.
+Most Umpire users will make allocations that use the GPU via the :class:`umpire::strategy::DynamicPool`, to help mitigate the cost of allocating memory on these devices.